 Population Increase Leads to Climate Crisis

 Over the past decades, there has been a massive increase in the number of people who face environmental and climate threats.
 The Human Development Report 2015 states that more than half of the world’s population is vulnerable to climate change.
-It is expected to be disastrous for human survival over the coming decades.

 It is affecting every corner of the globe, especially those living in extreme poverty, rural areas, and developing nations that lack basic infrastructures such as water and sanitation facilities.